Air Pollution In Mexico City - Traveller's Beware

 For that reason, Mexico City receives high levels of ozone and various other types of photochemical smog.
 A large proportion of the ozone air pollution in Mexico City is formed when nitrogen oxide (NOx), carbon monoxide (CO) and volatile organic compounds (VOCs) react with the intense sunlight.
 But as soon as the sunsets, surface ozone levels decrease rapidly.

 - Another contributor (though less important) to the daytime ozone problems in this region occurs due to the leakage of reactive olefins such as butenes and propene which are found in liquefied petroleum gas (LPG).
 Most of the LPG comes from household heating and cooking, which then leaks into the atmosphere.
-Much of this leaked LPG can't be burned properly due to the altitude of Mexico City and so when the intense sunlight reacts with the unburned component of the LPG, ozone is
+Much of this leaked LPG can't be burned properly due to the altitude of Mexico City and so when the intense sunlight reacts with the unburned component of the LPG, ozone is produced.

 - You need to be aware that the worst time of the year for air pollution in Mexico City is near the end of the winter months (particularly February and March).
 However, air pollution concentrations are always high from 6am to 9am, which of course corresponds with peak hour traffic.
 High concentrations of air pollution in Mexico City also occurs on days when the there's little wind to disperse the pollutants beyond the cities boundaries.